 Classics professor studies plague narratives in Western literature

 As the coronavirus threatens health and upends daily life throughout the world, UofSC Today is turning to our faculty to help us make sense of it all.
 While no one can predict exactly what will happen in the coming weeks and months, our faculty can help us ask the right questions and put important context around emerging events.

-Hunter H. Gardner is an associate professor of classics in the languages, literatures and cultures department in the College of Arts and Sciences.
+Hunter H. Gardner is a professor of classics in the languages, literatures and cultures department in the College of Arts and Sciences.
 Gardner’s latest research explores the development of plague narratives in the Western tradition and, in particular, looks to Roman epic poets as significant contributors to depictions of contagion.